Updated for Academic Year 2022–23

-Students accepted to participate in an approved study abroad program for any semester of study will be charged tuition and fees at a rate equivalent to the regular Skidmore Tuition, Scribner Village Apartment Room rate, and Full Board rate, unless the particular study abroad program does not provide meals as part of the regular program.
-For more details, please contact the Skidmore College Office of International Programs.
+Students accepted to participate in an approved study abroad program for any semester of study will be charged tuition and fees at a rate equivalent to the regular Skidmore tuition, Scribner Village apartment room rate and full board rate, unless the particular study abroad program does not provide meals as part of the regular program.
+For more details, please contact the Skidmore College Office of Off-Campus Study & Exchanges.

 Late Payment Fee

-Delinquent accounts will be assessed a late fee equal to 1.5% of the past due balance.
-If the account remains in arrears, registration for subsequent semesters may be denied, and a student's transcripts and diploma may be withheld.
+Delinquent accounts will be assessed a late fee equal to 1.5% of the past-due balance.
+If the account remains in arrears, registration and room selection for subsequent semesters may be denied.

-Fee information is available from the Office of the Dean of Special Programs.
+Fee information is available from the Office of Special Programs.

-Non-Matriculated students may take a partial or full load of courses each semester, up to a maximum of ten courses while holding special non-matriculated status.
-Non-Matriculated students pay a $25 application for each semester of study at the time of registration, and a fee of $1,438 for each semester hour of credit.
-Non-Matriculated students who register for twelve or more credit hours per semester also pay Required Fees (see above) for each semester of study.
-Non-Matriculated students who wish to audit a course may pay a $250 audit fee ($500 for studio art, dance, or theater courses) in lieu of the regular fee.
-Senior citizens may audit most courses for $25 but will be required to pay $400 to audit courses in studio art, dance, and theater.
+Non-matriculated students may take a partial or full load of courses each semester, up to a maximum of ten courses, while holding special non-matriculated status.
+Non-matriculated students pay a $25 application for each semester of study at the time of registration and a fee of $2,038 for each semester hour of credit.
+Non-matriculated students who register for 12 or more credit hours per semester also pay Required Fees (see above) for each semester of study.

 Non-matriculated students who wish to audit a course may pay a $250 audit fee ($500 for studio art, dance, or theater courses) in lieu of the regular fee.
 Senior citizens may audit most courses for $25 but will be required to pay $400 to audit courses in studio art, dance and theater.